phalcon/blog/data/posts/2016/05/2016-05-24-phalcon-2-0-13-released.md

 ### Phalcon 2.1.x

 As you know, we had plans to release 2.1.0 some weeks ago but we faced some blocking bugs running Phalcon in PHP7 that delayed the launch.
-These bugs have been fixed here and there, currently most bugs are passing on Travis and we're achieving the expected stability.
-We're tackling the latest bugs so we expect to release it soon.
+Most of these bugs have been fixed and the tests are passing in Travis.
+We have a few more bugs to address, so we expect to release it soon.
 If you want to try it out install it from the 2.1.x branch:

 ```sh
 git clone http://github.com/phalcon/cphalcon